UPDATE: Lorry breakdown on A-7 motorway triggers traffic jams between Torremolinos and Benalmádena

-The incident has caused more than three kilometres of tailbacks on the Malaga-bound carriageway and also complicated traffic in the opposite lanes due to the so-called 'rubbernecking effect'
+The incident caused 13 kilometres of tailbacks on the Malaga-bound carriageway and complicated traffic in the opposite lanes due to the so-called 'rubbernecking effect'

 Rossel Aparicio